IBM/db2forzosdeveloperextension-about/docs/tuning-sql-queries/setting-up-a-tuning-environment.md

     ![Adding an SQL Tuning Services server]({{site.baseurl}}/assets/images/tuning-add-server.gif)

+## Supported security mechanisms

+Db2 Developer Extension supports the following security mechanisms for SQL tuning.
+Your options for using or not using a tuning profile are dependent on the security mechanism that you use in your environment.

+- If you are using security mechanism 18 (SSL) to tune SQL, you must create and use tuning profiles to tune SQL.
+See [Creating a tuning profile]({{site.baseurl}}/docs/tuning-sql-queries/setting-up-a-tuning-environment.html#creating-a-tuning-profile) for instructions.

+- Security mechanisms 7 and 9 do not support the use of tuning profiles.
+If you are using one of these security mechanisms to tune SQL, see [Tuning without a tuning profile]({{site.baseurl}}/docs/tuning-sql-queries/setting-up-a-tuning-environment.html#tuning-without-a-tuning-profile) for more information.

+- Security mechanism 3 supports both methods for tuning SQL.

-## Optional: Creating a tuning profile
+## Creating a tuning profile

 Tuning profiles enable a SQL Tuning Services server to access the Db2 for z/OS database that contains the SQL that you want to tune.
 A tuning profile includes a valid Db2 for z/OS user ID and password, security information, and location information for the target database (host, location, and so on).

 **Note:** The use of tuning profiles is optional in certain situations.
 See [Tuning without a tuning profile]({{site.baseurl}}/docs/tuning-sql-queries/setting-up-a-tuning-environment.html#tuning-without-a-tuning-profile) for details.
+However, if you are using security mechanism 18, you must use a tuning profile.

 The benefit of using tuning profiles is that they can be reused and shared.
 For example, a database administrator can create a single tuning profile with specific credentials and make it available to multiple Db2 Developer Extension users.
 However, if you specify a Db2 for z/OS password when you create a tuning profile, this password must be updated whenever the password is updated in RACF.
 To avoid this additional overhead, you can use multi-factor authentication instead of a password when you create a tuning profile.